 Membership shall be open to all qualified AMA members regardless of sex, race, creed, color or age.
 Membership shall span a one year period.

-Prospective members (candidates) shall show their interest to join by submitting a completed membership application (with correct dues and fees), visiting the club flying field and presenting themselves to the membership at a regular club meeting to be voted on for probationary membership.
+Prospective members (candidates) shall show their interest to join by submitting a completed membership application and presenting themselves to the membership at a regular club meeting to be voted on for probationary membership.
 The candidate’s application for membership shall be read and the candidate shall be offered the opportunity to address the membership present.
 The candidates will be removed from the room and voting will proceed using a show of hands.
 Candidates are accepted for probationary membership by the majority of votes.
 Candidates will be instructed to re-enter the room and the results will be presented to each candidate.
 Rejected candidates may reapply as often as they wish.
+Approved candidates shall pay their dues at the end of the meeting.
 New members shall serve a probation period of one year from the date of election into the club.
+Probationary members may not vote on any motion or may not be elected to a Board or Officer position during their probationary period.
+New members will receive the following items: a copy of the Constitution and Bylaws, a copy of the AMA and club safety rules and a copy of the club newsletter when published.
 A confirming vote will be taken after the year has elapsed.
-New members will receive the following items: a copy of the Constitution and Bylaws, a copy of the AMA and club safety rules and a copy of the club newsletter when published.
+Once confirmed, probationary members become full voting members.
+Should a probationary member not receive approval, their membership is cancelled immediately as of the day of the vote.

 A member may be removed from the club roster by a majority vote of the members present at a regular meeting upon recommendation of the Board of Directors and/or the Safety Officer.
 Reasons include repeated unsafe flying, fighting, harassment of others and other unacceptable conduct or practices.
 Members shall receive one warning to correct the problem.
 If there is a repeat offense the member may ask to meet with the Board prior to a vote.

+The Board may revoke membership immediately for any threat of violence involving a firearm.

 OFFICERS AND BOARD